 Image of people lining up to buy tickets to Nishihirabatake park.

-Park admission is 300 JPY for adults, and 100 JPY for people under 18 years old.
+Park admission is 300 JPY for adults and 100 JPY for visitors under 18 years old.

 Let's explore with us what's inside the park.